performant-software/Neatline/text-tab.md

 ## Slug (optional)

 The slug is a plain-text identifier for the record - think of it as a human-readable ID that can be used to reference the record from without.
-Specifically, the Neatline Narrative plugin - which makes it possible to connect text documents to Neatline exhibits - makes it possible to connect individual paragraphs, sentences, or words in a text with individual Neatline records.
+Specifically, the NeatlineText plugin - which makes it possible to connect text documents to Neatline exhibits - makes it possible to connect individual paragraphs, sentences, or words in a text with individual Neatline records.
 For example, in the exhibit "Narrative" field, you might have something like this:

 ```html
 ... <span data-neatline-slug="paris">Paris</span> ...